asecurityguru/ollama-spring-boot-function-call-weather-api/README.md

 ## Configuration

 1. **Set up your environment**:
-   - Ensure you have Java 17 and Gradle installed.
+   - Ensure you have Java 17, Ollama and Gradle installed.

 2. **Configure the application properties**:
    - Update `src/main/resources/application.properties` with your weather API credentials: